 Foxes hunt chickens because they need to eat and provide food for their family, not because they hate chickens.
-They usually have a large family; sometimes, they can have up to 13 cubs born blind and can’t fend for themselves until they’re 10 weeks old.
+They usually have a large family; sometimes, they have up to 13 cubs born blind and can’t fend for themselves until they’re ten weeks old.

-As such, the male fox leaves the vixen to care for the cubs while he goes out to hunt for food.
+As such, the male fox leaves the vixen to care for the cubs while hunting for food.
 Birthing and growing a family takes place around February and May, and this is when your chickens are most at risk.

-However, foxes will eat whatever is available, either it’s blood or not.
-That’s why you’ll find them scavenging dustbins in the city or running after rodents, or stealing eggs.
-They adapt to their environment quickly, being aided by their cunningness and creativity.
+However, foxes will eat whatever is available, whether blood or not.
+That’s why you’ll find them scavenging dustbins in the city, running after rodents, or stealing eggs.
+They adapt to their environment quickly, aided by their cunningness and creativity.